Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - Check there are no alterations to signatures or dates.
 We can't accept passport applications with whiteout or overwritten signatures and dates.

-- If you make a mistake print and sign a new passport application form.
+- If you make a mistake, you must print and sign a new passport application form.

 Two printed passport photos are required for all passport applications.

-Check the Passport Photo Requirements and Camera Operator Guidelines as poor quality photos are the most common reason for the passport application being rejected or delayed.
+See the APO passport photo guidelines as poor quality photos are the most common reason for application being rejected or delayed.

 Top 10 reasons passport photos are rejected:

-- Poor Print Quality - Usually caused when the photo was printed using an inkjet printer (must print using a thermal process of dye sublimation) or the photo was printed using matte photo paper (must print using heavy-weight, glossy colour photo paper - 200 gsm minimum).
+- Poor Print Quality – Caused when the photo was printed using an inkjet printer (must print using a thermal process of dye sublimation) or the photo was printed using matte photo paper (must print using heavy-weight, glossy colour photo paper - 200 gsm minimum).

-- Blurry - Usually caused when the image was taken using 'Portrait Mode' which blurs the surrounds of the face impacting on overall image quality.
+- Blurry – Caused when the image was taken using 'Portrait Mode' which blurs the surrounds of the face impacting on overall image quality.

 - Lighting/Brightness/Contrast – We require uniform (even) lighting across the face, no shadows or surface light reflections.
 Appropriate brightness & contrast to show natural skin tone.
 The edges of the face, head, and ears are visible against the background (no background flash).